 Tasneem Jamal was born in Uganda and immigrated to Canada in 1975.
 After more than a decade spent working as a journalist at a number of Canadian daily newspapers, she published her debut novel Where the Air Is Sweet in 2014.

 Actor Pam Patel is the artistic director of MT Space, Waterloo Region's first and only multicultural theatre company.
 A graduate of Wilfrid Laurier University's music program, Pam has acquired a special focus in improvisation, both music and physical theatre.

-Carrie Snyder is the author of three books of fiction, including Girl Runner, which was nominated for the Roger's Trust Fiction Prize and The Juliet Stories, nominated for a Governor General's Literary Award.
-She teaches creative writing at the University of Waterloo.
+Carrie Snyder is the author of four books of fiction, including Girl Runner, which was translated into a dozen languages and was a finalist for the Rogers Writers Trust Prize, and The Juliet Stories, a finalist for the Governor General’s award.
+Her new novel, Francie's Got a Gun, is published by Knopf Canada (Summer, 2022).
+She has taught creative writing at the University of Waterloo.

-Maha Eid is a Graduate Program Coordinator at the University of Waterloo.
+Maha Eid is a Graduate Studies and Research Officer at the University of Waterloo.
 She worked as a research assistant for the College of Pharmacy and Nutrition at the University of Saskatchewan as part of a data collection team for a study on household food insecurity of Syrian refugees in Canada.
 Maha participated in the first X Page Workshop in 2019 and her story was titled “My Cherished Siblings.”

 Melissa Durrell is an insatiably curious news junkie and political wonk.
 Sharpening her journalism and storytelling skills as a CTV reporter, she is now the President of Durrell Communications, where she ampliflies changemakers from tech firms to women’s human rights organizations.
 Melissa also served two terms as a Waterloo City Councillor in the Uptown ward where she lives.